|Mature Height:||2.5 to 3 feet|

 |Water Requirements:||Water well until established.|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting.
 Attracts pollinators and hummingbirds.|

 Sedum Autumn Joy produces large semi-domed flower heads composed of tiny blossoms that appear in August and remain through fall.
 Succulent upright, fleshy jade plant foliage of lighter green.
-Sedum Autumn Joy is reliable bloomer, the chameleon-like flower progresses from warm pink to bronze rose, to a deeper brick red before frost.
+Sedum Autumn Joy is a reliable bloomer, the chameleon-like flower progresses from warm pink to bronze rose, to a deeper brick-red before frost.

 Easy to Care for Sedum Autumn Joy